CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 Status: ⚠️ DRAFT

+## Why should authors add a security policy?

+TODO ⚠️

+## Why should authors work with CPANSec?

+TODO ⚠️ link to a document about what CPANSec does for CPAN authors.

 ## The format of the security policy

 The security policy should be a text document with minimal formatting